smikitky/utrad-werewolf/packages/docs/docs/playing.md

 A game can be started with 2 to 15 players.
 However, if a game starts with too few players or too many werewolves, the game will end right after it starts.
 At least 5 players are required to play a meaningful game.

-Our Werewolf game is basically based on Ai Werewolf Competition (hereafter, Aiwolf regulation).
+Our Werewolf game is basically based on Ai Werewolf Competition (hereafter, AIWolf regulation).
 However, there are a few notable differences.

-- In Aiwolf protocol, conversations happen "passively" with a turn-based approach (Java functions are called many times for each opportunity to talk or whisper).
+- In AIWolf protocol, conversations happen "passively" with a turn-based approach (Java functions are called many times for each opportunity to talk or whisper).
 However, since such an approach is unrealistic in human-vs-human or human-vs-AI settings, each agent (human or AI) can actively talk or whisper at any time as long as they are allowed to do so.
 Still, the number of talks/whispers allowed in each phase is limited to 10.

 - The intention to end a conversation ("over") is recorded as a distinct event from the statement itself.

-- Aiwolf protocol says it _is_ possible to vote an invalid agent (a dead agent or the voter themself) in daytime, in which case the vote will be treated as a random vote to one of the valid agents.
+- AIWolf protocol says it _is_ possible to vote an invalid agent (a dead agent or the voter themself) in daytime, in which case the vote will be treated as a random vote to one of the valid agents.
 In this game, an agent can only vote a valid agent (i.e., someone who is alive and not themself).

-- Likewise, Aiwolf protocol says it _is_ possible to attack-vote an invalid agent (a dead agent or other surviving werewolves), in which case the vote is ignored as a faulty ballot.
+- Likewise, AIWolf protocol says it _is_ possible to attack-vote an invalid agent (a dead agent or other surviving werewolves), in which case the vote is ignored as a faulty ballot.
 This effectively means a werewolf can abstain from attack-voting intentionally if they really want to.
 In this game, this is not possible; all werewolves must attack-vote one of the valid agents (i.e., living agents who are not werewolves).

-Despite these limitations, it is possible to convert our game log into an Aiwolf log.
+Despite these limitations, it is possible to convert our game log into an AIWolf log.

 ## Manage Game as a God